jyg/mob/README.md

 MobMuPlat (see http://danieliglesia.com/mobmuplat/) is an app that lets you run pd patches on iOS / Android mobile devices.
 In order to create GUIs, it comes with a java app (MobMuPlat Editor) that generates .mmp files.

-**[mob]** lets you build those .mmp files directly from the patch you want to use on mobile platform, without the need of using MobMuPlat Editor.
+**[mob]** lets you build those .mmp files directly from the patch you want to use on mobile platform, in one click, without the need of using MobMuPlat Editor.
 What you get should be what you see !

 **Why not use simply mobmuplat native mode ?**

-Native mode directly renders your pd patches but doesn't let you access to MobMuPlat enhanced gui features (grid, xy, xy multitouch, lcd panel, etc..), nor use of multiple pages.
+Native mode is a special feature of MobMuPlat app that enables the direct rendering of your pd patches with all native guis (vsl, hsl, tgl, etc..), but doesn't let you access to MobMuPlat enhanced gui features (grid, xy slider, xy multitouch, lcd panel, etc..), nor use of multiple pages.

-With [mob] you can access to all those features, in a faster way than with the MobMuPlat Java Editor.
+**With [mob] you can access to all those features**, in a faster way than with the MobMuPlat Java Editor.
 Furthermore, if you think your widgets are displayed too small or too big on your target mobile device, you can easily adjust the scale factor.

 [mob] maps native pd-guis (hsv, vsl, hradio, vradio, toggle, bang, cnv, array) and text comments into mmp.widgets in the .mmp file.
 It comes with enhanced guis (mob/hfader, mob/button, mob/xy_slider, and, coming soon, mob/knob ...) that are also converted to mmp.widgets.